What’s in the Free Seed Project Pack (2019)

 - Cabbage (25 seeds) Red Express cabbage variety

-- Tomato (6 seeds) Mix of German Johnson and Juliet tomato varieties
+- Tomato (25 seeds) Mix of Black Cherry and German Johnson tomato varieties

 This mix contains approximately 19 different plants that attract beneficial insects.
 Perennial and annual varieties attract a wide array of beneficial insects that prey upon unwanted garden insect pests.
 Watch this video to learn about beneficial insects.
 Mix contains: